a-thousand-channels/ORTE-backend/README.md

 Simple, straightforward backend for creating and managing places/POIs (or in german "Orte") and additional informations of a web-based map.
 Output is a public available API w/JSON and exportable as CSV/JSON.

-Based on Ruby on Rails 5, Postgres, jQuery, Leaflet and Foundation 6.
+Based on Ruby on Rails 5, MySQL/MariaDB, jQuery, Leaflet and Foundation 6.

 This application is work in progress.
 Contributions are welcome (see below).